iitkliv/dlvcnptel/README.md

 2. Go to the PyTorch [website](http://pytorch.org/), choose the OS, package manager, python version(2.7) and cuda version(if NVIDIA GPU is available and CUDA is installed) and run the given command to install PyTorch.

 ### Running the tutorials
 The tutorials are organised as separate lectures and compiled into ipython notebooks.
-You can run the sections one by one to see the results.
+You can run the sections in the notebooks one by one to see the results.